ga-dc/wdi5-project3/README.md

 On Monday you will meet individually with an instructor to review your progress.
 Have something to show them.

+#### Wednesday, Week 9

+We'll meet at 9:00am, as classes, for a stand-up to gauge progress.

 #### Friday, Week 9

 You will present your completed product.
 Presentations will be Science Fair-style, as with Project 1.